-Mitigation within the North Pacific Right Whale Mitigation Area is a continuation from the 2016 GOA Final SEIS/OEIS.
-The Navy developed the mitigation area to encompass the portion of the biologically important habitat identified by Ferguson et al. (2015) for North Pacific right whale feeding that overlaps the TMAA.
-The potential occurrence of North Pacific right whales in the TMAA is expected to be rare due to the species' extremely low population numbers; however, mitigation requirements to not use surface ship hull-mounted MF1 mid-frequency active sonar or in-water explosives in the mitigation area seasonally will help the Navy further avoid or reduce the already low potential for impacts to occur within this endangered species' feeding habitat.
+The Navy developed the North Pacific Right Whale Mitigation Area to fully encompass the portion of the biologically important habitat identified by Ferguson et al. (2015) for North Pacific right whale feeding that overlaps the TMAA.
+The potential occurrence of North Pacific right whales in the TMAA is expected to be rare due to the species' extremely low population numbers.
+Mitigation requirements to not use surface ship hull-mounted MF1 mid-frequency active sonar in the mitigation area seasonally will help the Navy further avoid or reduce the already low potential for impacts to occur within this endangered species' feeding habitat.
 The Navy will implement the mitigation from June 1 to September 30, which fully corresponds with the North Pacific right whale feeding period in this area.